 If the school became aware of a child having run away from or having gone missing from home, this will be dealt with as a safeguarding matter and the child protection procedures will be followed.

 9. SAFE RECRUITMENT

-The School follows the Government's recommendations for the safer recruitment and employment of staff who work with children, including obtaining Disclosure and Barring Services clearance for all staff and checks on Prohibition Orders and List 99.
+The School follows the Government's recommendations for the safer recruitment and employment of staff who work with children.
 Please see the School's separate Recruitment Policy